samply/blaze/DEVELOPMENT.md

 ### REPL-driven Development in Blaze

-As for writing code in any LISP in general, the recommended way to hack in Blaze is to use REPL-Driven Development (RDD).
+As for writing code in any LISP in general, the recommended way to hack on Blaze is to use REPL-Driven Development (RDD).
 This is, to fire up a REPL, connect to it, and evaluate the running system within your IDE as you change it.
 [More information about RDD](https://clojure.org/guides/repl/introduction).

-In the case of Blaze, you can either start a REPL in the root directory (better for E2E testing/running the system locally) or in the module you are working on (better for localized development, since it provides a quicker feedback loop while automatically running only local tests).
+Since Blaze is organized into modules, you can fire up a REPL in either of two ways: from the root directory ("a global REPL") or from the specific module you are currently working on ("a local REPL").
+A global REPL is better suited for local end-to-end (E2E) testing, running and exploration - it loads the entire system.
+In contrast, a local REPL is better suited for focused work on a particular module - it only loads the bare minimum amount of namespaces required to make that module function in isolation.
+Moreover, local REPLs provide you with a faster feedback loop, since they enable you to eval the module's (unit) *tests* - something you simply cannot do from a global REPL, since they are not included in its classpath.

 #### Running a System REPL